 As you merge your households, review your homeowner’s insurance coverage and complete a thorough inventory of personal possessions, said Meyer.

 “This is a good time to reevaluate special riders and coverages for valuables like an engagement ring, art work and collectibles,” he said.

 You could also lower your collective car insurance premium by changing your marital status and signing up for a joint plan.

-According to the Department of Motor Vehicles, married drivers are safer on the road than singles, and often pay lower premiums.3
+According to one auto insurance researcher, married drivers are safer on the road than singles, and often pay lower premiums.